galraif/andro/readme.md

 # Andro

-**Andro** is a theme for MacRabbit's Espresso, that I made and am using.
+**Andro** is a originally theme for MacRabbit's Espresso, that I made and am using.
 Expect updates, as I fiddle with the details.
-I will also be porting Andro to several other editors in the near future, such as TextMate and Notepad++
+It is also being ported to several other editors, and while they're not perfect copies of it, it's close enough.

+Currently supported editors are:

++ MacRabbit Espresso
++ Sublime Text 2
++ TextMate

 Languages that are currently supported: